-For example, a company looking for a webmaster could include the following: "When applying, please provide an outline of your approach to web site design.
-The successful applicant will be asked to completely overhaul the site, so we'd like to know how you would approach that process."
+For example, a company looking for a webmaster could include the following: “Please provide an outline of your approach to site design.
+The successful applicant will be asked to completely overhaul our site, so we’d like to know how you would approach that process.”

 Or a retailer looking for a customer service representative could ask applicants to write a cover letter outlining three challenging customer situations they handled successfully.
 Qualified candidates will be excited to have the opportunity to stand out from the crowd, while casual applicants may be less willing to put in that much effort for a long-shot application.

 To be successful in your recruitment efforts, you must manage the candidate flow so you can effectively serve your organization.
 By creating specific, clear job postings and an application process that requires effort on the part of the applicant, you can reduce the number of unqualified candidates and increase your chance of making the right hire a little more quickly.

 Now that you’re on your way to getting better candidates, kick it up a notch with Monster

 It is tough to hire the right employees.
 It takes planning and preparation to figure out how to write a job posting that will attract the candidates you want.
 If the process seems overwhelming, don’t worry, because Monster is here for you.
 Get exclusive access to practical hiring guidance and recruiting tips with Monster Hiring Solutions.
 Get started today!